-

 To what level of detail is due diligence customarily undertaken?

-In Tunisia, M&A due diligence is conducted with rigorous attention to detail, with its scope and depth being tailored to the transaction’s value, sector specifics, and whether the target is publicly listed or privately held.
-For public companies, the process builds upon their mandatory disclosures to the Financial Market Council (CMF) and Tunis Stock Exchange, including audited financials (typically 3-5 years of statements), ownership structures, and material contracts.
+In Tunisia, M&A due diligence is conducted with rigorous attention to detail, with its scope and depth carefully tailored to the transaction’s value, the target’s sector, and its regulatory status.
+For acquisitions involving publicly listed companies, the process is significantly streamlined by the mandatory disclosure requirements of the Financial Market Council (CMF) and the Tunis Stock Exchange (BVMT).
+In these cases, investors rely on a robust baseline of audited financial statements, typically covering the last three to five years, along with public filings regarding ownership structures and material contracts.

 -